Want to know more? — Subscribe

 The telemedicine EHR solutions that Softermii creates allow providers to schedule and conduct telehealth sessions with their patients efficiently and securely.
 Through custom development, our talented team will integrate with your existing EHR system, or if necessary, implement one and seamlessly integrate state-of-the-art video conferencing functionality.

-Solutions can be based on Softermii's robust WebRTC video conferencing platform.
+Solutions can be based on Softermii's pre-developed VidRTC video conferencing engine.
 It delivers core functionality for web-based communication across all browsers and devices and has been integral in helping the company develop custom telehealth EHR software.

 Practice Integrated Telehealth with Telemedicine EHR Software

 The pandemic should be ending soon, but many believe that the surge in telemedicine that came with it is here to stay.
 Clinicians can leverage the power of telemedicine EHR software to enhance their practice, achieving better patient outcomes and ensuring healthcare of the highest quality.
 For ready access to patient data in a secure but sharable format, telehealth integration is the answer.